mangeshdhok12/recipe-ideas-app/README.md

 4. Open your browser and visit http://localhost:5173

 *Usage

-1.Enter an ingredient or recipe name in the search bar.
+1. Enter an ingredient or recipe name in the search bar.

 2. Click the Search button to fetch recipes.

 3. The app will display recipe cards with images and names of matching recipes.

 4. Click the Clear button to reset the search input and results.

 ## Component Overview